metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 Chicago playing man coverage on 3rd down has been a mistake considering Tyreek Hill's speed.

+This Bears defense is pretty bad at containing the rushers.
+The linebackers seem out of place.

 ***

 ## Panthers @ Bengals